EthanSterling04/EthanSterling04/README.md

 ## Fun Facts

+- I am from the wonderful city of Chicago 🌃
-- I love running, music, skiing, video games, and weight lifting!
+- My hobbies are running, music, skiing, video games, and weightlifting!
 - I am a producer for Dillo Day, the nation's largest student-run music festival 🎶
-- I am a certified lifeguard 😎
+- I am also a certified lifeguard 😎

 ## Open to Collaboration